CDSoft/bang/README.md

 The `pool` function returns the name of the pool (`"pool_name"`).

+> [!NOTE]
+> A pool can not be defined twice unless both definitions are exactly the same.
+> In this case, only one definition is generated.

 ### Default targets

 `default` adds targets to the default target: